 \section{Introduction}

-Estimating a quantity of interest from finite measurements is a central problem in a number of fields including machine learning but also statistics and signal processing.
+Estimating a quantity of interest from finite measurements is a central problem in a number of fields including inverse problems but also machine learning, statistics and signal processing.
 In this context, a key idea is that reliable estimation requires imposing some prior assumptions on the problem at hand.
-The theory of inverse problems provides a principled framework to formalize this idea \cite{engl1996regularization}.
+Regularization theory for inverse problems provides a principled framework to formalize this idea \cite{engl1996regularization}.
 The quantity of interest is typically seen as a function, or a vector, and prior assumptions take the form of suitable functionals, called regularizers.
 Following this idea, Tikhonov regularization provides a classic approach to estimate solutions \cite{tihonov1963solution,thikhonov1976methodes}.
-Indeed, the latter are found by minimizing an empirical objective where a data fit term is penalized adding the chosen regularizer.
+The latter are found minimizing an empirical objective where a data fit term is penalized adding a chosen regularizer.
 Other regularization approaches are classic in inverse problems, and in particular iterative regularization has become popular in machine learning, see e.g. \cite{yao2007early,raskutti2014early,stankewitz2021inexact}.
-This approach is based on the observation that iterative optimization procedures have a self-regularizing property, so that a chosen prior is enforced along the iterations.
-Such an observation seems to shed light on some theoretical properties of deep learning approaches \cite{hardt2016train,neyshabur2017geometry,gunasekar2018characterizing, gunasekar2018implicit,rangamani2021dynamics}.
-More generally, it provides an approach to design algorithms striking a balance between statistical accuracy and computational efficiency \cite{bottou201113,zhang20015Boosting,rosasco2015learning,matet2017don}.
+This approach is based on the observation that iterative optimization procedures have a self-regularizing property, so that a chosen regularization can be enforced implicitly along the iterations.
+Such an observation seems to shed light on some theoretical properties of deep learning approaches in machine learning \cite{hardt2016train,neyshabur2017geometry,gunasekar2018characterizing, gunasekar2018implicit,rangamani2021dynamics}.
+More generally, iterative regularization provides an approach to design algorithms striking a balance between statistical accuracy and computational efficiency \cite{bottou201113,zhang20015Boosting,rosasco2015learning,matet2017don}.